mackdoyle/mackdoyle.github.io/_posts/2014-07-23-grunt-from-scratch-osx.markdown

 ###Install Node.js and Node Packet Manager.
 First check to see if NPM is already installed.
 {% highlight python %}
-	#Check if Node Packat Manager is installed
+# Check if Node Packet Manager is installed
 	type -a npm
 {% endhighlight %}

 If NPM is not found, we assume node.js is also not installed and install it using the following commands:
 {% highlight python %}
 # Install Node (and npm)
 	brew install node
 	# Test that NPM is now installed
 	npm -v